EDVC-Python-Assignments/CIS3330-CODE-8-Correlations-and-ANOVA/README.md

 In this coding assignment, you are asked to complete two things:

 1. Correlation matrix for the datasets **Flight_Delays_2018.csv** and **coffee.csv**.
-2. ANOVA analysis on the **coffee.csv** for a subset of coffee "Location_Country" that are not significantly different and one subset of data that is significantly different
+2. ANOVA analysis on the **coffee.csv** for a subset of coffee "Location_Country" that is not significantly different and one subset of data that is significantly different

 ## Deliverables